• Home

 Cast

-Set Design and Construction - Hansel D'Roza, Peter Howard, Bryan Ashcroft, Bradley D'Roza, John Jakins, Paul Kelly, Peter Metcalfe, Graham Ward
+Director - Peter Howard.
+Set Design and Construction for the production of 'Calendar Girls' at Sheffield Theatre was handled by Hansel D'Roza, Peter Howard, Bryan Ashcroft, Bradley D'Roza, John Jakins, Paul Kelly, Peter Metcalfe, and Graham Ward.
+Lighting was managed by Paul Screaton and Paul Kelly, while sound was overseen by Bryan Ashcr

 IMAGES